alcocer-jj/TextVizStudio/README.md

 - Customizable Models: Choose between dictionary methods or a large language model trained for sentiment.
 - Export Results: Download your analysis results for further exploration.

+### StatsDashboard: Statistical Data Exploration & Visualization

+StatsDashboard offers an accessible, all-in-one platform for statistical data analysis and visualization, tailored to meet the needs of researchers and social scientists.
+This module simplifies data subsetting, descriptive statistics, statistical testing, and visualization, making complex analysis more approachable for users without coding expertise.

+- Data Subsetting & Filtering: Refine datasets by selecting specific rows and columns for focused analysis.
+- Proportion Tables & Weighted Analysis: Generate proportion tables with optional weighted calculations, ideal for survey and demographic data.
+- Comprehensive Statistical Tests: Perform T-tests, Chi-Square, ANOVA, and more to uncover relationships within your data.
+- Descriptive Statistics & Correlation Analysis: Summarize data distributions and calculate correlations to understand variable interactions.
+- Flexible Visualization Tools: Create histograms, scatter plots, line plots, regression plots, bar charts, and box plots, each with customizable themes, grouping, and aggregation functions.
+- Export High-Quality Visualizations: Download plots in high-resolution PNG or interactive HTML formats for sharing and reporting.

 ## Updates and References

+#### Update 1.2 (11/13/2024)

+- **StatsDashboard**:
+  - Added new **StatsDashboard** module for statistical data analysis and visualization.
+  - Features include data subsetting, customizable proportion tables with weighted options, statistical tests (T-tests, Chi-Square, ANOVA), and a variety of visualization tools (histograms, scatter plots, line plots, etc.).
+  - Includes high-quality export options for PNG and HTML visualizations.

 #### Update 1.1 (11/05/2024)